Andy53/PSHeaders/README.md

 ## Examples
 Perform a request to Google:
 `./PSHeaders -u google.com`

+Perfomr a request to all URLs/IP addresses in a file:
+`./PSHeaders -f file.txt`

 Perform a request to Google using the cookies 1=2;3=4;5=6; and send the request via a proxy at 127.0.0.1:8080:
 `./PSHeaders -u http://google.com -Cookie "1=2;3=4;" -CookieName 5 -CookieValue 6 -Proxy http://127.0.0.1:8080`